Sessions

 - State — turn metadata: timestamp, token counts, tool-call outcomes, files touched, validation results.

-These are written turn-by-turn, so a crash, kill signal, or rate-limit interruption never loses work that already happened.
+These are written turn-by-turn, so a crash, kill signal, or rate-limit interruption does not lose work Relay already captured.

 On-disk layout